Part 2 of Hidden Gems on Simplifier.net That Make Your FHIR Work Easier

 Building resources using a graphical user interface like Forge, which has live validation of your work, or using a domain-specific language like FHIR Shorthand will help to prevent errors.
 However, no matter how meticulous you build your conformance resources errors may still arise in your work.
 These errors are usually due to incorrect design or bugs in the tooling.

 Nobody wants to publish work containing errors.
 Several methods exist to validate resources and each has its own capabilities, as shown in this overview of validation methods by the FHIR specification.
 As the first line of defense, schemas for XML and JSON or RTF schemas can be used in any schema-aware text editor.
 Each FHIR release contains schemas for all resources and can be downloaded in the download section.
-They are also included in Implementation Guides created by the HL7 Publisher.
+Created by the HL7 Publisher, they are also included in Implementation Guides.
 These schemas are also helpful in creating test instances.

 Most tools incorporate run-time validation methods that make sure the output is valid against these schemas.